 Branch offers Security Assertion Markup Language (SAML) / Single Sign-on (SSO) support for the dashboard.
 This allows you to use your identity provider (IdP) to centralize access to various services for your team and leverage existing directory systems and security groups.

-- Single Sign-on support for the Branch dashboard is a Premium feature.
-Learn more.
+- Single Sign-on for the Branch dashboard is a paid feature.

 SSO for the Branch dashboard restricts access for designated email domains to a specific dashboard subdomain.
 Contact your account manager when you are ready to get started.
 Please provide:

 - The email domain(s) that you and your team use and will be required to sign in via SSO.

 - The Branch dashboard subdomain you would like your team to use to log in.
 For example, if you chose

 company, then your dashboard subdomain would be

 - The email addresses of any SSO admins that will be allowed to configure SAML for your team.
 These SSO admins will also be allowed to log in both via SSO and via regular dashboard login after SSO is enabled so that you have a fallback option to gain access to your account if the configuration goes wrong in some way.

 - Add Branch to your IdP - Add the following SAML attribute mappings:

 Here is some initial information that your IdP might ask for: